LetteraUnica/HuffPost-analysis/final-project/report.md

 ### Results

-To summarize all the results of the text classification experiments, we used two bar plots, as we think the reader can appreciate more the difference in performance this way.
+To summarize all the results of the text classification experiments, we used two bar plots, as we think the reader can appreciate more the difference in performance this way, rather than displaying them in a table.

 <img src="images/metrics.png" alt="drawing" width="500"/>